Lha Charitable Trust: Language classes

-Language classes have been taking place at Lha since 1999.
-Currently, 100 to 120 students per month participate in the language classes at Lha.
-On a daily basis, Lha offers classes in English, French, Chinese, German and Tibetan, all at varying ability levels.
+Language classes have taken place at Lha since 1999.
+Currently, 100 to 120 students participate in the language classes at Lha every month.
+Lha offers classes in English, French, Chinese, German and Tibetan daily, all at varying ability levels.
 In addition to traditional classroom sessions, Lha offers a daily English conversation class, for additional practice, with native English speakers; a tutoring program is also offered as a supplement for each language class.
 All courses are staffed by volunteer teachers and are open to the public.

-In 2014 a new Lha English curriculum book was introduced for the Elementary, Beginner and Intermediate level English classes based on the Standard English curriculum of the Common European Framework for Reference (CEFR).
-2,678 students attended language classes in 2014, including 796 new enrollments.
-The majority of students attend classes for two to six months, and approximately 40 percent continue their studies for between one and three (or more) years.
+In 2014 a new Lha English curriculum book was introduced for the Elementary, Beginner, and Intermediate level English classes based on the Standard English curriculum of the Common European Framework for Reference (CEFR).
+2,678 students attended language classes in 2014, including 796 new enrolments.
+Most students attend classes for two to six months, and approximately 40 percent continue their studies for between one and three (or more) years.
 To date, over 10,317 students have benefited from our language classes, developing skills to help in obtaining employment and increasing self-confidence.
 In the future, Lha plans to add more intensive courses and provide students with certificates of completion.

 Computer skills classes

-Lha's computer training program aims to provide students with viable job skills and consists of two levels of computer training: Beginner and Intermediate.
+Lha computer training program aims to provide students with viable job skills and consists of two levels of computer training: Beginner and Intermediate.
 The types of expertise that are taught include typing, internet proficiency, web design, graphic design, and fluency in technology/programs such as email, MS Word, MS Excel, and Adobe Photoshop.

 The computer classes attract from twenty to thirty students each month.
-As a fee is required to attend these classes, Lha offers select students full scholarships each month—especially to those refugees who are associated with other local NGOs, such as the Tibetan Women's Association, the Tibetan Youth Congress, and the Kunphen Center.
+Lha offers select students full scholarships each month—especially to those refugees who are associated with other local NGOs, such as the Tibetan Women's Association, the Tibetan Youth Congress, and the Kunphen Center.
 Since 2003, over 2,000 students have benefited from computer skills classes and workshops.

 Vocational training

 Lha provides vocational training, including professionally taught IT classes, photography courses and massage therapy courses.
 Lha plans to provide other types of vocational skills in the future, such as chef courses.

 When a qualified IT teacher is available, Lha offers an IT program focusing on web design and development, graphic design as well as business skills.

 Basic photography courses taught by professionals, when available, are open to all interested persons.
-At the course completion, students display their work in the ‘Lha Photography Exhibition.’
-Lha also partners with Chung Yuan Christian University to provide a semi-annual IT workshop that is focused on multimedia programs, the internet and word processing.
+At the course completion, students display their work in the ‘LHA Photography Exhibition.’
+Lha also partners with Chung Yuan Christian University to provide a semi-annual IT workshop that is focused on multimedia programs, the Internet and word processing.

 Cooking and baking classes are available to those wishing to pursue careers in the food industry.